On the heat kernel and the Dirichlet form of Liouville Brownian Motion: Liouville Heat Kernel and Liouville Green Functions

-Since the transition probability of the standard Brownian motion are strictly positive, we deduce that the mapping $x\mapsto R_\lambda^X\ind_K(x)$ vanishes over a set with full Lebesgue measure.
+Since the transition probabilities of the standard Brownian motion are strictly positive, we deduce that $\Pb^X$ almost surely the mapping $x\mapsto R_\lambda^X\ind_A(x)$ vanishes over a set with full Lebesgue measure.
 Furthermore, it is continuous by Theorem \ref{expr:resol}.
-Thus we have $R_\lambda^X\ind_K=0$ identically.
+Thus we have $R_\lambda^X\ind_A=0$ identically.
 Finally, we get:

-thus showing that the resolvent density is positive $M$ almost surely.
+Since this is true for all Borel sets $A$, we deduce that $\Pb^X$-almost surely the resolvent density $\r^X_\lambda(x,\cdot)$ is positive $M$ almost everywhere.